fayalzouman/cashdash/05_showcasing_cart/03_react_2_index.md

 Again, like the `ProductList.js`, we need to list them.

-Make sure to import the needed functions, included the `cartStore` and `CartItem file`.
+Make sure to import the needed functions, included the `cartStore` and `CartItem file.

 The thing that’s different this time, however, is that we’re using `state`.